Last Action Hero: Theatrical

-At the time of its release, the film was billed as "the next great summer action movie" and many movie insiders predicted it would be a huge blockbuster, especially following the success of Schwarzenegger's previous film, Terminator 2: Judgment Day.
-The film premiered in Westwood, Los Angeles on June 13, 1993, and entered general release in the United States five days later.
+At the time of its release, the film was billed as "the next great summer action movie" and many movie insiders predicted it would be a huge blockbuster, especially following the success of Schwarzenegger's previous film Terminator 2: Judgment Day.
+The film premiered in Westwood, Los Angeles on June 13, 1993 and entered general release in the United States five days later.
 It introduced the 1993 Columbia Pictures logo.

+The film was rated PG-13 in the United States, which is also the subject of a gag in the film.

+Although the distributors wanted a 12 rating from the British Board of Film Classification (BBFC), Last Action Hero was instead rated 15, with the BBFC later noting that, despite its "ironic perspective", the film contained "far too much cynical violence for the junior categories".
+In 2021, a version with running commentary was rated 12.

 Home media

-Last Action Hero was released on VHS and LaserDisc on January 26, 1994, and on DVD on October 7, 1997.
+Last Action Hero was released on VHS and LaserDisc on January 26, 1994 and on DVD on October 7, 1997.
 On February 3, 2009, Last Action Hero was reissued on DVD by Sony Pictures Home Entertainment in a double-feature set with the 1986 film Iron Eagle.
-It was released on the high-definition Blu-ray Disc format on January 12, 2010.
-The film double-featured with Hudson Hawk on Blu-ray and released by Umbrella Entertainment on September 4, 2019, in Australia only.
-An Ultra HD Blu-ray restored version was released on May 18, 2021, and featured a director's commentary track, deleted scenes, an alternative ending, and the original theatrical trailer, all in 4K.
+It was released on the high-definition Blu-ray disc format on January 12, 2010.
+The film double-featured with Hudson Hawk on Blu-ray and released by Umbrella Entertainment on September 4, 2019 in Australia only.
+An Ultra HD Blu-ray restored version was released on May 18, 2021 and featured a director's commentary track, deleted scenes, an alternative ending and the original theatrical trailer, all in 4K.
 The film was re-released with Cliffhanger in a 2-Movie Collection Blu-ray pack on November 2, 2021.